sophiechannon/CV/README.md

 ## Hobbies

 Playing viola in orchestra, running my small macrame business, running, stand-up paddle-boarding and going to gigs.
+And Codewars, of course (4kyu).